IMPORT TARIFFS - LATEST NEWS & UPDATES

 Companies that only import a few times a year might be able to get away with handling these details in-house.
 As the frequency and complexity of your imports increases, that becomes harder.

-As international trade continues to expand, brokers have to keep up with a series of changing regulations.
+Brokers have to keep up with a series of changing regulations.
 It isn’t just a matter of knowing import laws.
-Brokers have to be licensed by the CBP and adhere to a set of professional standards outlined in the Code of Federal Regulations part 111 title 19 (111 CFR 19)
+They must adhere to a set of professional standards outlined in the Code of Federal Regulations part 111 title 19 (111 CFR 19)

 The Customs Broker License Exam (CBLE) covers topics such as: